B.A. (cum laude), 1980,Cornell University

 Books and Chapters

 - "Procedural Economy in Pre-Trial Procedures: A Comparison of the U.S. and Germany," in COMPARATIVE CRIMINAL PROCEDURE (eds.
-Ross & Thaman)(Routledge 2014).
+Ross & Thaman)(Elgar Press 2014).

 - "Translating Civil Law 'Objectivity' with an Adversarial Brain: An Ethnographic Perspective" in THE ROLE OF TRANSLATION IN COMPARATIVE LAW(Routledge Press 2013).